TY-Jeong/VacHopPy/README.md

 * At 1600 K, d<SUB>cos</SUB> remains nearly constant, indicating structural stability.
 * At 2200 K, d<SUB>cos</SUB> exhibits substantial fluctuations near 20 ps, suggesting that the monoclinic lattice becomes unstable at high temperatures.

-It is important to note that the lattice parameters were contrained to those of monoclinic lattice since the AIMD simulations were performed under **NVT ensmeble**.
+It is important to note that the lattice parameters were constrained to those of monoclinic lattice since the AIMD simulations were performed under **NVT ensemble**.
 As a result, any lattice distortion is not sustained but instead revert to the original lattice, producing peaks in the d<SUB>cos</SUB> trace.

-In unstable lattices, such as monoclinic HfO<SUB>2</SUB> at 2200 K, vacancies are poorly defined since atomic vibrtaion centers may shift away from the original lattice point.
+In unstable lattices, such as monoclinic HfO<SUB>2</SUB> at 2200 K, vacancies are poorly defined since atomic vibration centers may shift away from the original lattice point.
 Consequently, vacancy trajectory determination (`vachoppy -m t`) and effective hopping parameter extraction (`vachoppy -m p`) may lack accuracy.

 ---

 #### (2) Exploring phase transition

-By varying the reference phase, users can explore phase transitions occuring in AIMD simulatoins.
+By varying the reference phase, users can explore phase transitions occuring in AIMD simulations.

 Navigate to the `Example2` directory and run:
 ```bash